 It is generally easier to adjust the sale price of land for time of sale and size of site as opposed to location and zoning.
-However, if an industrial operation such as an aerospace manufacturing plant requires a site of substantial size, it is probably of greater assistance to consider similarly zoned and similarly sized sites located in a larger geographic area, rather than smaller sites located in the immediate vicinity.
+However, if an industrial operation such as a value-added wood products manufacturing plant requires a site of substantial size, it is probably of greater assistance to consider similarly zoned and similarly sized sites located in a larger geographic area, rather than smaller sites located in the immediate vicinity.